orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       ebuilds will be provided.
 You must either keep a local ebuild fork with cflags-hardened changes or add per-package hardening CFLAGS (e.g.
-      Retpoline, CET) for UI toolkit packages that have a password UI widget, or process untrusted data, or process sensitive data.
+      Retpoline, CET) for UI toolkit packages that have a password UI widget, or for packages that process untrusted data or process sensitive data.

 Gentoo Prefix is not supported and deprecated on this overlay.